AUA Summit - What are Benign Urethral Lesions in Adults?

 Before taking out the catheter after surgery, your urologist will likely order a voiding cystourethrogram.
 This x-ray study of the urethra will show if it's healing the right way.

 Your urologist will often follow up any stricture procedure with repeat clinic visits, a physical exam, and questions.
-He/she might also do a test to check how fast your urine flows and the force of the urine stream.
-Repeat radiographic studies (retrograde urethrograms) are often done 3 and 12 months after a urethroplasty to see if the stricture has come back.
-While most strictures form again within a year of surgery, they've been known to show up as long as 10 years later.
+They might also do a test to check how fast your urine flows and the force of the urine stream.
+Repeat radiographic studies (retrograde urethrograms) are often done three and twelve months after a urethroplasty to see if the stricture has come back.
+While most strictures form again within a year of surgery, they've been known to show up as long as ten years later.

 Explore Further